Alex Colville: To Prince Edward Island

 This 1965 painting is perhaps his best-known work.
 It features a woman depicted looking through binoculars, in the direction of the artist.
 Colville describes this work as an exploration of "the searching vision of the female" contrasted with the "stupid and passive" man, who she occludes.
 "The woman sees, I suppose, and the man does not."
 To Prince Edward Island is referenced in Korean Canadian artist Jin-me Yoon's series Long View (2017), specifically in the photograph Long View, #1, in which Yoon looks through a pair of binoculars.

 The Circuit Rider

 His mural in Tweedie Hall at Mount Allison University, known officially as The History of Mount Allison or The Circuit Rider.

 Pacific

-His 1967 painting Pacific, showing a man leaning against an open door looking out to sea while a Browning Hi-Power pistol rests on a table in the foreground, inspired one of the definitive scenes in the 1995 film Heat with actor Robert De Niro.
+His 1967 painting Pacific, depicts a man leaning against an open door looking out to sea while a Browning Hi-Power pistol rests on a weathered sewing table in the foreground.
+It inspired one of the definitive scenes in the 1995 film Heat with actor Robert De Niro.